Exciting Things are Happening at New England College!

 Transfer students can apply for either the Fall or Spring semester.
 With our rolling admission process, you will receive an admission decision and preliminary credit evaluation within two weeks of your file being complete.

-Community College students can apply for one of four full-tuition scholarships through our CC2NEC program.
+Community College students can apply through our CC2NEC program.
 Learn more.

 Please contact our Transfer Coordinator at 603.428.2223 for further information.